awsdocs/aws-glue-developer-guide/doc_source/encrypt-glue-data-catalog.md

 + Connections
 + User\-defined functions

-You can set this behavior using the AWS Management Console or AWS CLI\.
+You can set this behavior using the AWS Management Console or AWS Command Line Interface \(AWS CLI\)\.

 **To enable encryption using the console**